PeramatoG/Label-Colors-GMA3/README.md

   - Basic color set (compact palette).
   - Optional Rosco and LEE filter lists.
   - Optional extended **30k** color list for very fine-grained naming.
-- Finds the nearest color name using a squared-distance metric in **linear sRGB**.
+- Finds the nearest color name using a weighted squared-distance metric in **HSV space** (Hue/Saturation/Value), giving more intuitive results when changing hue or saturation.
 - Auto-labels each non-empty preset with the chosen name: `Label Preset 4.X "Name"`.
 - Reads preset content via `GetPresetData` only (does not touch the Programmer).